Filovent yacht charter agency

 Depart by coach to the sumptuous historic Eschenbach Palace to attend a Viennese concert.
 This exceptional venue, steeped in refinement, is the ideal setting for an authentic Viennese cultural experience.
 Let yourself be transported back to the imperial era... see+ of Franz Joseph and Empress Sissi, while the concert enchants you with the timeless melodies of Johann Strauss Sr. and Jr., as well as Wolfgang Amadeus Mozart.
 The carefully staged program offers an elegant dramaturgy that enhances the performances of renowned dancers and vocal soloists.
 After the show, you will have the privilege of meeting the musicians during an exclusive moment, accompanied by a glass of sparkling wine* or orange juice, the perfect finishing touch to this unforgettable evening.
 Return by coach to the side of the boat.NOTESProper attire is required.Times are given as a guide only.*Alcohol abuse is dangerous for your health, please drink responsibly.

 Before becoming the capital of independent Slovakia in 1993, Bratislava was first the capital of Hungary from 1536 to 1784 under the name Pressburg.
-It then belonged to Czechoslovakia and became the capital of the "Slovak Socialist Republic," part... see+ of Czechoslovakia between 1969 and 1992.
+It then belonged to Czechoslovakia and became the capital of the "Slovak Socialist Republic," part of... see+ Czechoslovakia between 1969 and 1992.
 Accompanied by your guides, you will begin the tour with a panoramic tour of the city that will take you to Bratislava Castle ( exterior), dating from 1811, as the previous castle burned down.
 From there, you will have a stunning view of the Danube and the city.
 The main historical monuments are located in the old town, where the bus will drop you off to continue the tour on foot.
 You will enter through Michael's Gate, the only remaining gate dating back to the Middle Ages.
-Then you will head to the central square, with the elegant buildings hauled in on one side, some of which are Art Nouveau in style, dominated by the old Bratislava City Hall .
+Then you will head to the central square lined with elegant buildings, some of which are Art Nouveau in style, dominated by the old Bratislava City Hall .
 You will continue the tour by discovering the Primatial Palace ( exterior), completed in 1781 for Archbishop Jozef Bathyány.
 As you wander the streets, you may come across some amusing statues that populate the capital.
 After the tour, you will have some free time and then return to the boat on foot or by bus, depending on the sailing schedule.
 NOTES Wear comfortable shoes: the streets are paved.
 The order of visits may be changed.
 Times are given as a guide only.

 Departure by bus to Devinska Nova Ves, and hike through the Devinska Kobyla nature reserve via Sandberg to the ruins of Devin Castle, where you will have a beautiful view of Bratislava.
 Return by bus to the side of the boat.NOTESBe sure to wear good walking... see+ shoes: the streets are paved.The order of visits may be changed.Times are given as a guide only.Duration: 2 hours 15 minutes, 6 km, elevation gain: 250 m.